 100 girls get nude for artist jessica yatrofsky

-New York-based artist and filmmaker Jessica Yatrofsky has spent her entire career exploring the dynamic confines of gender.
-The hugely successful follow up to I Heart Boy, Yatrofsky's recent project I Heart Girl saw her photograph 100 women over a period of several years.
+New York-based artist and filmmaker, Jessica Yatrofsky, has spent her entire career exploring the dynamic confines of gender.
+I Heart Girl was last year's hugely successful follow up to I Heart Boy, in which she photographed 100 women, over a period of several years.
 Challenging traditional representations of women in mass media, her latest offering is a moving image project that compiles a series of screen tests, featuring all the women she shot for her photographic monograph.
-Naked without being objectified, or clothed without accentuating the subject's gender, I Heart Girl - Screen Test deconstructs our institutionalized notion of femininity and reminds us of how beauty comes in all shapes, sizes and colors.
-Currently in London to give a lecture, Beauty, Gender, and The Camera, with androgynous model and muse, Dana Caputo, and with lots of exciting projects in the pipeline, we caught up with the artist to find out how it's all going.
+Naked without being objectified, or clothed without accentuating the subject's gender, I Heart Girl - Screen Test deconstructs our institutionalised notion of femininity and reminds us of how beauty comes in all shapes, sizes and colour.
+Currently in town to give a lecture, Beauty, Gender, and The Camera, with androgynous model and muse, Dana Caputo,and with lots of exciting projects in the pipeline, we caught up with the artist to find out how it's all going.

 Where does your interest in the female form come from?

-With the I Heart Girl series I was inspired by the inherent strength and beauty of the female form.
-To work with women to create images that can explore both femininity and masculinity was very intriguing to me.
+With the I Heart Girl series I was inspired by the inherent strength and beauty of the female form and to work with women to create images that can explore both femininity and masculinity was very intriguing to me.
 I am interested in how we choose to define ourselves as women but more importantly as individuals.